Malitbog, Southern Leyte

 Malitbog, officially the Municipality of Malitbog (Lungsod sa Malitbog; Bayan ng Malitbog), is a municipality in the province of Southern Leyte, Philippines.
-According to the 2020 census, it has a population of 23,256 people.
+According to the 2024 census, it has a population of 21,691 people.

 History

-The town of Malitbog, Southern Leyte came into existence in the early part of the 18th century as proven from the inscriptions on the stone walls of the ruins of the watchtowers "Baluarte" located equidistant from the Roman Catholic Church.
+The town of Malitbog, Southern Leyte, came into existence in the early 18th century as proven by the inscriptions on the stone walls of the ruins of the watchtowers "Baluarte" located equidistant from the Roman Catholic Church.
 One is found south of the Poblacion in Barangay Caaga and the other in Barangay Abgao north of the Poblacion.
 Said watchtowers were constructed in the year 1820.
 The two barangays abovementioned were ruled by their chieftains, called capitanes.
 No traces could be found as to the names of the capitanes.
 As absolute rulers of their respective barangays, they tried to established their own kingdoms.
 Both of the chieftains wanted to rule the other, hence, there was strong and keen rivalry between the two and the pueblo was to be organized by the Spaniards sometimes in the middle part of the 18th century.
 The inhabitants were very much confused as to where the pueblo be located.
 Confusion in the local dialect means "makalibog".
 Since that time the Spaniards organized the pueblo, they called it Malitbog, a derivative or distorted word from the dialect "makalibog".
 They built the Town Center midway and equidistant between the two Barrios.

 Through the intercession of the Roman Catholic Priest who often visited the two warring barangays, a proposal was made to the rival barangays to fuse the two communities and establish a bigger church.
-Again, trouble arose as to where the church be constructed.
-A settlement was later on made through the insinuation of the priest that the church be built not in any of the two barangays but in a location that shall serve as boundaries between them.
+Again, trouble arose as to where the church would be constructed.
+A settlement was later on made through the suggestion of the priest that the church be built not in any of the two barangays but in a location that shall serve as boundaries between them.
 In 1857, the Roman Catholic Church was built up in baroque architecture by forced labor.
 And in addition to the construction starting from the very portal of the church leading to the shoreline, going east to serve as the demarcation line between the two rival barangays, at the end of the dividing line a watchtower was constructed.
 This watchtower was constructed in the year 1862 as inscribed in the walls of the said watchtower.
 The town of Malitbog was created on December 14, 1849, and was later on reorganized under the provisions of the Maura Law of 1893 the territorial limits covered nineteen (19) kilometers to the south of the Poblacion including the island of Limasawa.